dojo/docs/developer/design/loader.rst

   require("myPackage/myModule");

-...and then, in the JavaScript resource implied by myPackage/myModule, write...
+...and then, in the Javascript resource implied by myPackage/myModule, write...

 .. code-block :: javascript